Skip to content

 Physical performance evaluation (PPE)

 To join the WA Police Force, you are required to have a reasonable level of fitness.
-During this evaluation, you will be required to perform:
+During this evaluation, you will be required to perform the following:

 Read the Physical Performance Evaluation Fact Sheet.